tudor-bujdei-leonte/3Wizards_RPG/README.md

 --- Controls ---

 Run main.py to start the game.
-Requires Python 3. c - cheats (only during gameplay) b - boss key (in the whole app)
+Requires Python 3.0 or newer. c - cheats (only during gameplay) b - boss key (in the whole app)
 Escape - pause